acdh-oeaw/generic-de-web-app/_posts/2016-08-17-part-8-full-text-search.md

 # Introduction and requirements

 In the [last part]({{ site.baseurl }}{% post_url 2016-08-16-part-7-index-based-search %}) of this series of tutorials we implemented a basic index based search functionality.
+The code we build so far can be downloaded [here]({{ site.baseurl }}/downloads/part-7/thun-demo-0.1).
 In this part now, we are going to build a full text search which will allow users to

 1. search the content (the text) of all of our XML/TEI documents,